bastings/neuralmonkey/README.md

 # Neural Monkey with GCN (EMNLP code)

-This repository is being updated.
-Please check back shortly.
+Please consult general Neural Monkey documentation first before trying out the GCN models.

-Note: you will need TensorFlow **1.0.1** to run this release.
+**Note:** you will need TensorFlow **1.0.1** to run this release.

+For testing the code on artificial data:

+* See tests/gcn-artificial-data-test.ini for the configuration file of the artificial experiment and how to configure using a GCN layer.

+For the EMNLP configurations:

+* Please check back shortly.

 ## Neural Sequence Learning Using TensorFlow